Route and directions

 Find a route and directions

 To find a route, you need to define at least two stops to visit.
-The default travel mode is driving, but you can use walk or trucking travel modes as well.
+The default is driving, but you can use walk or trucking travel modes as well.
 It is always good to provide the start time to get the best results (to consider the appropriate traffic conditions, for example).
 In this example, the start time is set with the current time which indicates to the service that the route should use the current traffic conditions.
 The directions language is set to "es" to generate driving directions in Spanish.

 Expand